lameast/dice-roll-app/README.md

 # Dice Roller App
 ![Dice Roller App](./public/diceroller.PNG)

 An app for rolling the usual dice found in tabletop games.
-Dice combinations can be saved and loaded.
+Dice combinations can be saved and loaded.\
+A live demo can be found at [https://lameast.github.io/dice-roll-app/](https://lameast.github.io/dice-roll-app/).